hasan3e8/AlphaDAWG/README.md

 are names as `neut_1.ms`, `neut_2.ms` and so on for neutrals and similarly `sweep_1.ms` and so on for sweeps.

+To preprocess the `.ms` files, first change the working directory of Matlab to ./AlphaADWG` by

+        cd ./AlphaDAWG

-To preprocess the `.ms` files, use the following format form of command
+Then use the following format form of command

         python3 MS_CSV.py <number of samples> <sweep or neutral> <train or test>